-I was brought up in an era where the Marlboro man told you it was cool to smoke, when watching movies on TV showed me all the cool guys who smoked always won the fights and always got the beautiful girl.
-Both of my parents and grandparents smoked.
-I used to be sent to the local milk bar to buy my mother’s viscount cigarettes, and my father’s tobacco.
+I was brought up in an era where the Marlboro man told you it was cool to smoke.
+My parents and grandparents smoked.
+I used to be sent to the local milk bar to buy my mother’s viscount cigarettes and my father’s tobacco.

 My name is Graham Scown and I am 61 years old.
 This is my story.